Programming Fundamentals (Python)¶

 The lab activities are new.. sorta, but I never used them formally in class before.
 These stem from my short experience tutoring ITS30705 Introduction to Algorithm in Taylor's College in the Aug 2022 semester, as well as being a teaching assistant for IT5001 Software Development Fundamentals in NUS.
 The latter of the two is more strenuous, and it feels more whole than the former which feels more suitable for secondary school students1.
 This inspired the name I gave to this set of lab exercises.

 As mentioned, these lab activities were never used formally in class before.
 They may be derived from the material I got to use during classes2 (but not exactly - NUS has a clause for distributing class material externally).
-I will try my best to make them as digestable within the weeks they have been allotted into.
+I will try my best to make them as digestable within the weeks they have been allotted into, and I hope these can complement learning for beginners or for those who don't feel ready to take on proper word problems like on LeetCode or Kattis.

 If you would like to follow along in a semester syllabus structure, here's what I can suggest (and plan to follow; may change as I craft out the lab exercises):